Speedl1ng/aoc-2025/readme.md

-# Ci Setup
+# CI Setup

-You need your Advent of Code session token, for this login into aoc and go into your browser dev settings, then inside the storage menu seach for the name "session" and copy the Value.
-Insert the Value inside the repository as a CI SECRET under the name "AOC_SESSION".
+To run the benchmarks in CI, you need to provide your **Advent of Code session token**.

+1. Log in to Advent of Code.
+2. Open your browser’s developer tools.
+3. In the **Storage / Application** tab, find the cookie named **`session`**.
+4. Copy its **Value** (this is your AoC session token).
+5. In your repository, go to **Settings → Secrets and variables → Actions** and create a new secret named **`AOC_SESSION`**.
+6. Paste the token as the value of that secret.

+This secret is required for the CI workflow to authenticate with Advent of Code.

 # Advent of Code 2025 Progress